 Family Research Consortium

-The Family Research Consortium connects researchers from diverse disciplines and backgrounds – including scholars, analysts, pollsters, demographers and others from the research and knowledge sectors – with those who serve and support families to compile and curate evidence about families and family life, foster collaboration and partnerships in family research, and inspire innovation in the field of family well-being.
+To leverage these important conversations, the Vanier Institute created the Family Research Consortium to connect researchers from diverse disciplines and backgrounds – including scholars, analysts, pollsters, demographers and others from the research and knowledge sectors – with those who serve and support families.